 In addition to supporting the RTDNF bi-national exchange program between the United States and Germany, the RIAS Berlin Commission presents annual awards for excellence in reporting on transatlantic issues.
 Awards are presented in Radio, TV and Digital Media.
 In order to qualify, a report must have been on a German topic aired domestically in the U.S. or on a U.S. topic aired in Germany, or be another local, national or international story of mutual interest, be it on politics, economics, security, social issues, culture or current events and developments.

-The RIAS Berlin Commission’s Media Awards will be relaunched in 2021 with new prize money, a new focus and new categories.
-There will be a total of up to $12,000 (10,000 EUR) in prize money awarded for exceptional radio, television and digital stories that includes a new $6,000 (5,000 EUR) grand prize for the single most outstanding entry that was broadcast in either the United States or Germany during 2020.
+The RIAS Berlin Commission’s Media Awards are now accepting entries for 2022.
+There will be a total of up to $12,000 (10,000 EUR) in prize money awarded for exceptional radio, television and digital stories that includes a new $6,000 (5,000 EUR) grand prize for the single most outstanding entry that was broadcast in either the United States or Germany during 2021.

 The RIAS Media Prize is intended to help strengthen the diversity of transatlantic dialogue and to deepen interest in German-American relations.
 Germany and the USA are each facing new directions in many respects, both internally and externally.
 Committed, independent journalism can contribute a great deal to mutual understanding of and between countries as well as to an open social discourse about values and goals.
 The contributions submitted should go beyond daily and routine reporting, should process information and describe social reality in a remarkable way, and promote dialogue on similarities and differences in transatlantic relations.